Bitdoze Logo

 DNS Propagation Time

-Dokploy provides the most user-friendly deployment experience with pre-configured templates and automated SSL certificate management.
-This option is perfect for users who prefer graphical interfaces over command-line operations.
+Dokploy provides a graphical interface with pre-configured templates and automated SSL certificate management.
+This option works well for users who prefer graphical interfaces over command-line operations.

 Step 1: Dokploy Platform Setup